pure99 Preparative Chromatography

 Stationary phase is low cost and can be packed by the customer.
-The material is also highly mechanically stable so that the column won’t degrade or collapse at high pressure.
+The material is also highly mechanically stable so that the column won’t degrade or collapse at high pressure during the chromatography process.

-As with any technique, there are always trade-offs between throughput, purity, and selectivity.
+As with any chromatography method, there are always trade-offs between throughput, purity, and selectivity.

-High recovery depends primarily on the selectivity of separation.
+High recovery during chromatography depends primarily on the selectivity of separation.
 But it can also depend on the peak shape and operational parameters such as where the chromatographer decides to make the cuts.

 Recovery largely depends on what is known in chromatography as selectivity.
 The greater the separation distance between CBD and THC, the greater the selectivity of the chromatography.

-The separation of THC and CBD is never perfect.
-In other words, recovery can also depend upon how the operator selects the THC.
+The separation of THC and CBD through chromatography is never perfect.
+In other words, recovery can also depend upon how the chromatography operator selects the THC.

 High Production Output

-The throughput is 2-6 kg of broad spectrum hemp extract produced per hour.
+The throughput of this chromatography system is 2-6 kg of broad spectrum hemp extract produced per hour.
 The production rate depends on many different factors.
-The great thing about this production rate is that it also includes the solvent recovery time for the eluent that is recoverable by the system.
+The great thing about this production rate is that it also includes the solvent recovery time for the eluent that is recoverable by the chromatography system.
 Any solvent left in the sample will need to be recovered separately.

 Chromatography Methods, Training, SOPs Included

-Pure99 equipment comes with built in methods that are selected for the separation of THC and CBD.
-As a user, you will decide how pure your extract will be and you will also decide on the recovery that you wish to obtain.
-These selections will impact the overall throughput.
+Pure99 chromatography equipment comes with built in methods that are selected for the separation of THC and CBD.
+As a user, you will decide how pure your extract will be and you will also decide on the recovery that you wish to obtain with this chromatography equipment.
+These selections and components will impact the overall throughput.
 You will also decide how many shifts you will have.

 Integrated Solvent Recycling

-As with any technique that uses solvents, a huge barrier to adoption and use is dealing with all of the solvents that are generated as the technique is scaled up.
-One of the key benefits of the pure99 is that it automatically recycles and recovers the solvent for reuse.
+As with any chromatography technique that uses solvents, a huge barrier to adoption and use is dealing with all of the solvent generated as the technique is scaled up.
+One of the key benefits of the pure99 chromatography system is that it automatically recycles and recovers the solvent for reuse.

-Solvent loss can be a key contributor to high operating costs if the solvent becomes entrained with the product, however, this is not the case with the pure99.
-The pure99 incorporates a falling film solvent recovery system, to avoid the hassle of having to do an extremely large amount of solvent recovery.
+Solvent loss can be a key contributor to high operating costs if the solvent becomes entrained with the product during the chromatography process, however, this is not the case with the pure99.
+The pure99 chromatography system incorporates a falling film solvent recovery system, to avoid the hassle of having to do an extremely large amount of solvent recovery.

 Feature Packed Chromatography for High Performance Chromatography